simonsobs/pixell/docs/nersc.rst

 NERSC Installation
 ==================

+NOTE: This documentation is severely out of date.
+Pixell requires python 3.9.
+If you are using pixell on NERSC for SO, you should use one of the pre-prepared envs.

 If you have not set a Python environment already, we recommend using this module:

 .. code:: shell